MicrosoftDocs/azure-devops-docs/docs/report/powerbi/access-analytics-power-bi.md

 ms.author: kaelli
 author: KathrynEE
 monikerRange: 'vsts'
-ms.date: 11/13/2017
+ms.date: 09/10/2018
 ---

 # Connect using the Power BI OData feed

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

 You can access the Analytics service data through the Power BI Desktop OData feed.
-This method works for any account that has alternate credentials enabled.
-OAuth (Organizational Accounts) is currently not supported.
+This method works for any Azure DevOps organization that has alternate credentials enabled.
+OAuth is currently not supported.

 ## Access the Analytics service OData feed
 1. Make sure you have installed the [Analytics extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics).